 Vehicle volume and border wait time both decreasing

-A closer look at the Detroit-Ambassador bridge shows a significant decline in crossing volume.
-As of Monday, March 23, the volume is 50 percent of normal and continues in a downward trend.
-While the wait time at the border saw an increase from March 6-13, it appears to have returned to normal levels as of March 16, despite the extra screening and precautions being taken to slow the spread of COVID-19.
+A closer look at the Detroit-Ambassador bridge shows a significant decline in crossing volume since the middle of March.
+Currently the volume is about 37% of normal in trip direction from US to Canada and 55% of normal in trip direction from Canada to U.S. The wait time at the border did not see much of an increase, despite the extra screening and precautions being taken to slow the spread of COVID-19.
 While there has been a primarily demand-side reduction to trade, the essential goods needed are continuing to flow without any major disruptions or backlogs at the border.